 If you’re moving to a different state or cross-country during the summer season, you’ll want to book well in advance of your move date.
 Even during less busy times of year, booking your move date in advance is always a good idea.

 Spend some time doing research online to find a trusted and experienced interstate mover.
 Local moving companies can’t always perform interstate moves.
 This is because any move that involves crossing a state line must follow the U.S. federal laws and regulations — including licensing requirements — to help protect consumers before, during and after their relocations.

 If you’re moving to a different city within your state, book well ahead of time during the summer season.
 As with other types of moves, securing a move date with a prospective intrastate mover as far ahead of time as possible is best.

 Moving a short distance and within the same state still needs a good amount of advance planning.
 Ideally — and especially in the summer season — we recommend contacting prospective local movers well in advance.

-Moving abroad can be a challenging and complex process involving special documentation, shipping logistics, and customs paperwork and clearances.
+Moving abroad can be a challenging and complex process involving special documentation, shipping logistics, the continued back-up of ocean freight, customs paperwork and clearances.
 If your move is job-related, talk to your employer, as they may have relocation specialists on staff.
 If it is a self-move, you’ll want to find a qualified, trusted international moving company as far in advance as you can.

-We hope you find these guidelines to be useful as we navigate the 2021 moving season together.
+We hope you find these guidelines to be useful as we navigate this year’s moving season together.
 We will provide updates about conditions and timelines as they evolve.
 In the meantime, our blog is filled with helpful moving checklists and advice to streamline and de-stress the moving experience.